Do your bylaws allow you to meet online?

 We ask that the NCQC Rep be responsible to keep NCQC up to date on any changes to the contacts of your guild and other guild information by checking their guild's webpage on the NCQC website and submitting changes through the contact form.
 This information will go to the responsible NCQC person and your information will be updated.

-Yes!
-In fact, we sponsor a $100 monetary award for "Best Use of Color" at the State Fair.
+Each year, we sponsor a $100 monetary award for "Best Use of Color" at the State Fair.
 The fair's quilt judging committee determines the quilt that should receive the Best Use of Color award on our behalf.

 Dues are $25 for one year or $40 for two.
 This applies whether you are a guild, teacher, quilt shop, vendor, long-arm quilter, judge, or show organizer.
 If you are more than one (such as teacher and judge) you need only pay one set of dues.
 If you belong to a member guild you may come to any NCQC meeting and do not need to be an "individual" member.